 - Take care of extra review sessions.
 These are going to provide the most value for your time.

-- Do extra Pronunciation Lessons (Basics of Spelling & Ear Training).
+- Do extra pronunciation lessons.
 These will push you through pronunciation faster, but they’ll also give you extra review sessions to do.

 Finish pronunciation and try out grammar

-As mentioned above, you’ll be finishing up with your pronunciation lessons at some point between Day 9–45.
-Fur the purposes of this guide, let’s say that happens on Day 22.
-Once you’re done with Pronunciation, your main focus will be on Simple Words.
-Learn 10 of these per day.
-If you have extra time, learn 5-10 more.
+As mentioned above, you’ll be finishing up with your pronunciation lessons at some point during Day 9–45.
+For the purposes of this guide, let’s say that happens on Day 22.
+Once you’re done with Pronunciation, your main focus will be on Words, where you’ll be learning simple vocabulary).
+Learn a couple of sets per day (around 10 words).
+If you have extra time, learn an extra set or two.

-If you’re feeling extra adventurous, then let’s try out the Grammar tab under the LEARN section:
+If you’re feeling extra adventurous, you can try out the Grammar section:

-You’ll see a list of 10 words, similar to the Simple Words tab.
+- You’ll see a list of sets, similar to the Words section.
 You can swipe on any word if you Know It or want to Skip It.
 Tap on a word you’d like to learn.

-Choose 1–4 pictures for your word.
+- Choose 1–4 pictures for your word.
 If you tap on the + button, you’ll find a much more sophisticated image search engine that allows you to search for any combination of words from your sentence with just a few taps.
-Or you can search for word combinations from the English translation of your sentence.
-If your chosen word is abstract (E.g., “By” in “My homework was eaten by my dog”), then choose pictures that fit the story in the sentence (E.g., a guilty dog, eaten homework).
+Or, you can search for word combinations from the English translation of your sentence.
+If your chosen word is abstract (e.g. “by” in “My homework was eaten by my dog”), then choose pictures that fit the story in the sentence (e.g. a guilty-looking dog or a chewed notebook).

-On the Preview screen, you have three types of flashcards you can create.
-You can preview what they look like by enabling them and then tapping on them on the top of the screen.
+On the Flashcard Preview screen, you have up to three types of flashcards you can create.
+You can preview what they look like by enabling them and then tapping on them at the top of the screen.
 Make whichever ones you think will be interesting to you.
-I’d suggest the following:
+We’d suggest the following:

-- Vocabulary: Always do this one - Word Order: Only do this if the word you’re learning is in a surprising place in the sentence (e.g., “Norbert es un perro lindo” ‘Norbert is a dog cute’) - Dictionary Form: This teaches you when a word (e.g. “teaches”) is different from its dictionary form (e.g. “to teach”).
-Skip whenever the dictionary form feels obvious to you.
+- Dictionary Form: This teaches you when a word (e.g. “teaches”) is different from its dictionary form (e.g. “to teach”).
+Skip it whenever the dictionary form feels obvious to you.

 Keep at it!

-At this point, you’ve tried out all the sections of our Official Beta.
-If you haven’t finished pronunciation yet, finish that first.
-Then you’ll have to choose between whether to focus on Simple Words or Grammar.
-I’d recommend moving to Grammar and staying there as soon as it feels comfortable.
+At this point, you’ve tried out all the basic tools in the app.
+If you haven’t finished Pronunciation yet, finish that first.
+Then, you’ll have to choose between whether to focus on Words or Grammar.
+We recommend moving to Grammar and staying there as soon as it feels comfortable.
 For some folks, that may be immediate, and for others, that may take several weeks of working on simple words.
-This isn’t a race so choose the path that feels most comfortable for you.
-That said, DO move on to Grammar at some point, because it links all your words together and brings life into your language.
+This isn’t a race, so choose the path that feels most comfortable for you.
+That said, do move on to Grammar at some point because it links all your words together and brings life into your language.

 Where do the tutors come in?

-There’s a phenomenon I discuss in my book, relating to Personal Connections.
+There’s a phenomenon Gabe discusses in his book relating to personal connections.
 The short explanation of that phenomenon is this: